DayuanTan/ComputerArchitecture/README.md

     - All internal data paths and storage will be 8 bits wide
     - Conventional main memory of 256 bytes (8-bit address pointer)
 - Your desgin should be optimized for three simple programs.
   - Program 1: Encrypter.
 Encrypt the message provided by users using a 7 bits Linear feedback shift registers (LFSR).
-Check [my note abou LFSR here](img/mynote_LFsR.png).
+Check [my note about LFSR here](img/mynote_LFSR.png).
   - Program 2: Decrypter.
 By examining the first 15 bytes of the message, figure out the seend (initial value) of the LFSR and its feedback pattern.
 Then decrypt the encrypted message.
   - Program 3: Error Detection.
 Make use of the parity bit to detect error existence.